 - Passive diffusion is a type of diffusion that requires no protein channels during transports across the semipermeable membrane.

-- On the other hand, facilitated diffusion is a type of diffusion that requires the presence of proteins (either carrier proteins or channel proteins) in order to occur.
+- On the other hand, facilitated diffusion is a type of diffusion that requires the presence of proteins (either carrier proteins or channel proteins) to occur.
 These proteins, however, do not use ATP in the process.

 Why is it Important?